zekicaneksi/Bomchess/README.md

 Considering google cloud project is setup and required technologies and libraries are installed and running as described in `Regarding Development` section,

-If changed in development, backend's and front end's ports must be changed accordingly in the `app/_build/.env` file.
+The google project's OAuth Client ID credential that was created in development section must be changed;
+- Remove localhost and add your real host to `Authorized JavaScript Origins` section. (ex: https://mySubDomain.myDomain.com)
+- Remove localhost and add your real host to `Authorized redirect URIs` section. (ex: https://mySubDomain.myDomain.com/api/login-via-google)
+- Download the credential's JSON file, rename it to `google_login.json` and update the one in `/app/backend`

 Running `npm run build` in `app/front_end` creates the static files in the `app/_build/public` folder. <br>
+- If changed in development, backend's and front end's ports must be changed accordingly in the `app/_build/.env` file.

-To serve the files, in the `app/_build` folder, run `npm install` to install the libraries and then `node index.js` to serve the files.
+In the `app/_build` folder, run `npm install` to install the libraries and then `node index.js` to serve the files.

 Running `node index.js` in `app/backend` sets up the backend.